 The gun with the small turret was scratch-built.
 I started with a resin copy of the piece from a Roden SdKfz 234/1.
 Using the pictures of the Dragon 1/35 model as guide, I used pieces from my spare box and build around the gun.
 I shrunk down a copy of the 1/35 PE of the shield and attempted to shape it from a soda can, but failed.
 The aluminum fell apart when I tried to bend it.
 Finally, I used the tail fender of the Hasegawa M3 Lee to piece together a rather thick shield.
 It had to be thick so that the ends would have sufficient surface for a drop of glue and also stiff enough to handle.
 After it was shaped, I thinned down the top to make it look like sheet metal.

 I modified three figures to match the picture I found on the web.
 They were the classic ESCI smoke grenade unit in winter uniform. -- Albert.

 The Sd Kfz 250/8 is based on the old ESCI Sd Kfz 250 Alte model.
 Not too many original parts were used.
 A Hasegawa 'Stummel' gun was shortened to make it fit into the smaller vehicle's interior.
 The figures are modified ESCI Nebelwerfer crew.

 The vehicle is based on the Hasegawa/Revell Sd Kfz 7 with the quad AA.

-"Captured Stug III - Beute Panzer" - I used epoxy putty this time to make the zimmerit coating with a homemade stamp.
-Then the concrete armor is made from my "hard plastic putty" with alot of solvent.
-Everything else is pretty much out of the box - excellent model by Revell.
-The picture is from Squadron-Signal.
+Captured 'Stug' III [Beutepanzer] - I used epoxy putty to make the Zimmerit coating with a homemade stamp.
+Then the concrete armor was made from hard plastic putty with a lot of solvent.
+Everything else is pretty much out of the box.
+This is an excellent model by Revell.